JakkrapartXD/POS_Clinic_Management/frontend/FAVICON_SETUP.md

 npm run generate-favicons
 ```

-This will run the script at `/scripts/generate-favicons.js` which creates all necessary favicon files.
+This will run the script at `/scripts/generate-favicons-sharp.js` which creates all necessary favicon files using Sharp for high-quality image generation.

 ### Production
 For production deployment, ensure all favicon files are included in the build output.
 Next.js will automatically serve them from the `/public` directory.